Self-Stabilizing Self-Assembly: Methodology

 \subsubsection{Magnetic force model}

-The magnetic field between tiles can be determined using the Maxwell equations.
-However, their solution is computationally expensive because our model needs to run a near to real-time performance to allow for long experiments.
-The magnet dimensions are relatively small, compared to tiles, and their force is close to zero for a distance equal to one tile dimension.
+The magnetic field between tiles can be determined using Maxwell equations.
+However, their solution is computationally expensive when our model runs the near- to real-time performance required for long experiments.
+The dimensions of the magnets are relatively small compared to tiles, and their force is close to zero for a distance equal to one tile dimension.
 Thus, three or more magnets cannot get into close contact and interact in any meaningful way.
-Therefore, our model considers only the sufficiently close magnets, and the interaction force between all pairs of glues $(g_i, g_j)$ in the system is approximated as:
+Therefore, our model considers only sufficiently close magnets, and the interaction force between all pairs of glues $(g_i, g_j)$ in the system is approximated as:

-Where the parameter $p$ equals $1$ when the respective glue magnets are in an orientation resulting in attractive force, otherwise it equals $-1$.
-Parameters $\alpha = 0.18$ and $\beta = -0.64$ were determined from fitting the data obtained by measurement of real magnet forces, see Fig.~\ref{fig:magnetic_force}, using the non-linear least-squares method.
+where $r_i$ and $r_j$ define the positions of magnet centers, the parameter $p$ equals $1$ when the respective glue magnets are in an orientation resulting in attractive force; otherwise $p$ equals $-1$.
+Parameters $\alpha = 0.18$ Nm$^2$ and $\beta = 0.64$ m were determined from fitting the data obtained by measurement of real magnet forces, see Fig.~\ref{fig:magnetic_force}, using the non-linear least-squares method.